RennyLi/RennyLi.github.io/_pages/about.md

 I am a senior student majoring in Computer Science and Technology in The Chinese University of Hong Kong, Shenzhen.

+I am now working on Auditory spatial attention detection (ASAD), AIGC in human-computer interaction, and protein-protein interaction using GCN, under the supervision of Prof. Haizhou Li (李海洲), Prof. Pengcheng An (安鹏铖), and Prof. Gang Cao (曹罡).
+If you are interested in my research, please feel free to contact me at 119010148@link.cuhk.edu.cn.
+I am more than happy to discuss with you about these topics.

-My research interest includes auditory attention decoding (AAD), human-computer interaction (HCI), and neuroscience.
-I have several internship experiences as a product manager and a software development engineer.
-Besides, I'm also a music lover, and play drums in several bands.
+My research interest includes auditory attention decoding (AAD), human-computer interaction (HCI), and biology techonology.

+Furthermore, I also have several internship experiences as a product manager and a software development engineer.
+I worked in Microsoft, ByteDance, and Tencent, under the mentorship of Xinwei Nie (聂鑫伟), Yuxuan Guo (郭玉瑄), and Lin Lin (林琳).

+Last but not least, I'm also a music lover, and play drums in several bands.

 <!--
 # 🔥 News